jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 Everything has to be indented FOUR SPACES (not a tab char) inside of (admonition, detail, tab)

+You MUST enclose the title of the tab in double quotes even if it is a single word (it seems to Jeffrey)

 ### Simple example of tabs

 This example contains one or two lines of text.
 The default tab is the left-most, and whichever one you click on becomes rendered in bold font.
 I fooled around and made the second tab italicized, for contrast.